 - dogs must be kept under control on a lead while on site

 Please note, that State Care Monuments are protected under the Historic Monuments and Archaeological Object (NI) Order 1995 and any interference with the monument may result in prosecution and criminal conviction.

 Maintenance of State Care Monuments

-We currently have a team of specialists dedicated to the maintenance of our state care monuments.
-This includes regionally-based work crews, joiners, blacksmiths and stone masons.
+We currently have a team of specialists dedicated to the maintenance of our State Care Monuments.
+This includes regionally-based work crews, joiners, blacksmiths and stone masons for example.

 The team aims to carry out conservation schemes on a number of historic monuments each year.
-Works are prioritised through a range of criteria including:
+These works are prioritised through a range of criteria including: